whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-29-Her-Shave-Co-January-2016-First-Box-Subscription-Review-Coupon.md

 <figcaption>Second Look at Unboxing</figcaption>
 <br>

-<p>Items are nicely wrapped in pink tissue paper and sealed with a sticker.</p>
+<p>Items are nicely wrapped in pastel pink tissue paper and sealed with a sticker.</p>

 <br>